asoca/BlueFire-API-for-Android/README.md

 	<li>VIN and Component Id will be retrieved only from the Engine ECU.
 	<li>Only Engine Active faults are retrieved.
 	<li>Only J1939 or J1587 faults can be retrieved (not J1939 and J1587 faults).
+	<li>Not compatible with new 500K CAN adapter (green Deutsch connector).
 </ul>